essif-lab/framework/docs/tev2/README.md

 # Contributing to TEv2 Tools

-:::caution
+:::danger This page is deprecated.
-This page is deprecated.
 The current version can be found at https://tno-terminology-design.github.io/tev2-specifications/docs/tev2/readme
 :::

 :::info Editor's note